FOREX-Dollar holds ground as macro data hints at later Fed rate cut

 The risk-sensitive Australian and New Zealand dollars sank amid a decline in regional equities.

-The U.S. currency was little changed at $1.08425 per euro EUR=EBS and slipped 0.15% to 151.15 yen JPY=EBS after mounting a recovery on Wednesday from its steepest declines against major peers in a year.
+The U.S. currency edged up to $1.08395 per euro EUR=EBS and $1.2395 against sterling GBP=D3, while trading largely flat at 151.33 yen JPY=EBS after mounting a recovery on Wednesday from its steepest declines against major peers in a year.

-The dollar index =USD - which measures the greenback against the euro, yen and four other rivals - added 0.11% to 104.43.
+The dollar index =USD - which measures the greenback against the euro, pound, yen and three other rivals - added 0.14% to 104.47.
 It gained 0.31% on Wednesday, following a 1.51% plunge the previous day.

 The dollar drew support from better-than-expected retail sales numbers combined with more signs of a cooling of inflation, feeding into the narrative for an economic 'soft landing', which would allow the Fed more time before cutting rates.

-Traders trimmed the odds for a first reduction by March to less than 1-in-4 from better than 1-in-3 a day earlier, according to the CME Group's FedWatch Tool.

-"While inflation is falling, the economy remains robust, which might even allow the Fed to increase rates if they chose," although there doesn't seem to be appetite for a hike among Fed officials currently, said James Kniveton, senior corporate FX dealer at Convera.
+"While inflation is falling, the economy remains robust, which might even allow the Fed to increase rates if they chose," said James Kniveton, senior corporate FX dealer at Convera, while noting there doesn't seem to be appetite for a hike among Fed officials currently.

+Traders remain certain that rates will , but have trimmed the odds for a first reduction by March to less than 1-in-4 from better than 1-in-3 a day earlier, according to the CME Group's FedWatch Tool.

+Ben Bennett, APAC investment strategist for Legal and General Investment Management, was more cautious on the outlook.

+"It's a narrow path to a soft landing, and this is just one step on that path," he said.

 Australia's currency failed to draw support from a strong rebound in employment, as traders keyed on the fact that gains were mostly in part-time labour, while the jobless rate actually ticked higher.